neil-zt/eeg/README.md

 ### Streaming from Arduino

-The example script for straming from Arduino can be found in `/server/realtime.py`.
+The example script for streaming from Arduino can be found in `/server/realtime.py`.
 Below is a walkthrough of the configurations used there.
 First, we create a `Frame` object that is supposed to hold signals from multiple channels.
 Particularly note that `window_size_samples` defines how many datapoints shall be packed into a single window and analyzed together.

 ```python
 frame = Frame(